 After defining your objectives, assign the business value (BV) you think you'll be able to deliver for each objective in the upcoming PI.
 A score of 10 indicates maximum business impact - essentially your ability to fully deliver on this objective.
 Lower numbers indicate that not all of the expected business value will be delivered by the features currently planned for the PI.
 You can use the card size field in LeanKit to indicate the expected BV score, using a scale of 1–10.

-Note that the Objectives Kanban Board in LeanKit is split into sub-lanes, one lane for each of the teams on the ART as well as one for the ART-level objectives.
+Note that the Objectives Kanban Board in LeanKit is split into sub-lanes, one lane for each of the teams on the Agile Release Train (ART) as well as one for the ART-level objectives.

 The Risks Kanban Board template is designed to help you manage program risks in SAFe.
 It can be used during PI Planning, Scrum of Scrum meetings and during Inspect & Adapt.